valtech-sd/rule-harvester/README.md

 ### Rule Groups

-A rules group is simply an array of rules with a name attached.
+A Rule Group is simply an array of rules with a name attached.
 Keep in mind that rule groups act as reducers.
 Each step modifies the fact for the next rule to work on.

 ```javascript
 {